DevilMortar/FakeFlix/README.md

 This project has been created with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.10.
 Created by [Mathias CITRINI](https://www.linkedin.com/in/mathias-citrini/).

+✍️ Notes : All the pages, and all the services have been written by me, without using any external library or template.
+Only the CSS framework Tailwind CSS has been used to style the project.

 ## About the project

 ### Description